jmtornetta/jmtornetta-nextjs/readme.md

 ## Later
 + [ ] Create screen grab gifs of popular github repos for portfolio section
 # Changelog
+## 07/04/2022
++ [x] Research how to convert markdown to json/html so riddles (and blog posts) can be converted easily // 07/04/2022 - MarkdownIT library makes the most sense.
++ [x] Digest markdown files from 'riddles' directory and convert to html on 'riddles' page.
 ## 07/02/2022
 + [x] Created Riddles page
 + [x] Add animation to Riddle page show/hide answer text // Used headless UI